itsSysTime/MCSBtool/README.md

 # What is the coding language of this tool?
 This tool was primarily designed for PowerShell due to its efficiency.

-# Credits
-Credit to me (Poireguy), yippee!

 # Extras
-Adding custom drivers has been implemented; you're welcome! `$WinPEDriver$` path has been added to automatically load drivers on WinPE/Setup boot.
+Adding custom drivers has been implemented; you're welcome! `$WinPEDriver$` path has been added to load drivers on WinPE/Setup boot automatically.
 Windows Vista and below do not support this method and require manual driver loading into the base image or installing drivers after the setup process.
 Sorry!
 <br>More parameters, but these parameters are optional.

 Let your .inf, .sys, and .cat files join the installation.
 Sure, you can also implement the